nikunj-dg/Intro_GitHub/README.md

 # Intro_GitHub
-Test repo providing introduction to GitHub
+Test repo providing introduction to and practicing GitHub !